Universite-Gustave-Eiffel/NoiseModelling/Docs/Own_Blocks.rst

     ]

     // Optional (default 60 seconds)
-    // For synchronous WPS, it will wait this time (in seconds) before returning a message, but it will still run the execution in the background executionTimeout = 120
+    // For synchronous execution, it will wait this time (in seconds) before returning a message, but it will still run the execution in the background executionTimeout = 120